aosabook/500lines/objmodel/chapter.md

 ## Attribute-Based Model

 Now that we have the simplest version of our object model working, we can think of ways to change it.
-The change that this section will introduce is the distinction between a method-based model and an attribute-based model.
+This section will introduce the distinction between a method-based model and an attribute-based model.
 This is one of the core differences between Smalltalk, Ruby, and JavaScript on the one hand and Python and Lua on the other hand.